iliabylich/iliabylich.github.io/_posts/2021-12-28-writing-bindings-upside-down.markdown

 RUSTFLAGS="-Z sanitizer=address" ... cargo test
 ```

-(On Mac make sure to use `clang` from Homebrew, version that ships with OS doesn't support ASAN)
+(On Mac make sure to use `clang` from Homebrew, version that ships with OS does not support ASAN)

 Running tests with this options shows that we have a leak somewhere in